List of reptiles of Guatemala

-This is a list reptiles in Guatemala, including snakes, lizards, crocodilians, and turtles.
+This is a list of reptiles in Guatemala, including snakes, lizards, crocodilians, and turtles.

 Guatemala has a large variety of habitats, from tropical rain forests, dry thorn scrubs, cloud forests, coastal marshes, pine forests, mountains and lowlands.
 This vast contrast in biomes makes Guatemala home to a large variety of herpetofauna.
 These include approximately 240 species of reptiles, subdivided in 3 orders and 29 families.